OpenJML/openjml.github.io/tutorial/Expressions.md

 If there is more than one such index, the result of the expression might be any one of them, but always the same one for a semantically identical expression.
 But the fact that the value could be any satisfying index means that any assertion that uses that index must hold no matter what the value is.

-If `R && V` is always false, that is there is no such index, then the expression is not well-defined.
+If `R && V` is always false, that is there is no such index, then the expression is not [well-defined](WellDefinedExpressions).

 ### max and min

-The `\max` and `\min` predicates have the same form except that the value term is now numeri, so that maximum and minimum are meaningful concepts.
+The `\max` and `\min` predicates have the same form except that the value term is now numeric, so that maximum and minimum are meaningful concepts.
 You might ask, for example, for the maximum and minimum values of an array:
 * `\max int i; 0 <= i < a.length; a[i]`
 * `\min int i; 0 <= i < a.length; a[i]`

 A first point to note is that these are each equivalent to a pair of forall and exists expressions: `x == \max ...; R; V` is equivalent to
-`(\forall ... ; R; x >= V) && (\exists ... ; R; x == V)`.
+`(\forall ... ; R; x <= V) && (\exists ... ; R; x == V)`.
 That is, the value of the `\max` expression is a number that is at least as large as all the elements being considered and is equal to at least one of them.

-A second point is that these expressions are not well-defined if the range is empty (range predicate is always false).
+A second point is that these expressions are not well-defined if the range is empty (that is, the range predicate is always false).

 A third point is that the type of the expression is the same as the type of the value term.
 However the value term itself is evaluated in bigint-math mode and only when the max or min has been determined is the result cast back to the final type.

 ### sum and product

 The `\sum` and `\product` quantifiers add up or multiply up all the values of the value term for which the range term is true.
-For example the sum or product of all the elements in an array `a` would be expressed as
+For example, the sum or product of all the elements in an array `a` would be expressed as
 * `\sum int i; 0 <= i < a.length; a[i]`
 * `\product int i; 0 <= i < a.length; a[i]`